samos123/samos123.github.com/content/ml/stable-diffusion-on-gce-t4-vm.md

 docker logs sd
 ```

-You should see something like this:
+You should see something like this after ~30 seconds in the logs:
 ```
 Running on local URL:  http://0.0.0.0:7860
 ```